Yaoliang1614/DSSSR/README.md

+# DSSSR
-# DSSSR  was accepted by Neural Networks in 2022
+Paper was accepted by Neural Networks in 2022
 Matlab code for "Double structure scaled simplex representation for multi-view subspace clustering"